 - Lack of Empathy:

-- Androids have no empathy.
-It's the only way to tell them apart from (most) real humans.
+- Human society believes that androids have no empathy, and that empathy tests are the only way to tell them apart from (most) real humans.

 - Deckard notes that bounty hunters have to switch off their human empathy while on the job so that they can kill androids that are physically indistinguishable from humans except through precise, clinical tests.
 It's one of the many ways in which the line between humans and robots is blurred.